ibmtjbot/node-tjbotlib/README.md

 ```
 import TJBot from 'tjbot';
 const tj = new TJBot();
-tj.initialize([TJBot.HARDWARE.LED, TJBot.HARDWARE.SERVO, TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER]);
+tj.initialize([TJBot.HARDWARE.LED_NEOPIXEL, TJBot.HARDWARE.SERVO, TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER]);
 ```

-This code will configure your TJBot with an `LED`, `servo`, `microphone`, and `speaker`.
+This code will configure your TJBot with an LED (Neopixel), servo, microphone, and speaker.
 The default configuration of TJBot uses English as the main language with a male voice.
 Here is an example of a TJBot that speaks with a female voice in Japanese:

 ```
 const tj = new TJBot({